jrconway3/lt-maker/docs/source/guides/component_tutorials/Using-Custom-Components.md

 So players of your game can use the canonical Lex Talionis engine with your .ltproj project and its bespoke custom components without any friction.

-To learn how to write components, you should reference the {doc}`component_tutorials/index` as well as the existing component code within the engine, located in `app/engine/item_components/` and `app/engine/skill_components`
+To learn how to write components, you should reference the other component tutorials in this section, as well as the existing component code within the engine, located in `app/engine/item_components/` and `app/engine/skill_components`